Growing Sweet Potatoes in Victoria

 You’ll get a better harvest from the plants in full sun, but sweet potatoes can grow in more shaded areas too.

 Sweet potatoes need a fairly long growing season to produce a good harvest.
 They can be planted in spring or summer, but the earlier you get them into the ground, the bigger your harvest will be.
+Just make sure that the ground is properly warm or they’ll have a tough time settling in.

 You can grow your own slips.
 Allow a sweet potato to sprout.
 Take cuttings of the shoots and place them into soil to root.